-The attorneys at Berry Law have the utmost respect for the sacrifices made by America's Veterans and their families in the service of the country.
+The attorneys at Berry Law Firm have the utmost respect for the sacrifices made by America's Veterans and their families.
 We have long fought for the legal rights of Veterans, and we recognize the critical role that their families play in supporting the mission from home, both during and after service.

 The Military Family Scholarship is available to students who meet the scholarship eligibility requirements and come from a military home, are currently serving, or who are military Veterans.

-An amount of $1,000 will be awarded to one student to help them pursue their educational goals.
+A scholarship in the amount of $5,000 will be awarded to one student to help them pursue their educational goals.

 Eligibility and Selection Criteria